 After reviewing over 500 strategic plans, I find that many banks lack effective strategies, lack intentional congruence, and essentially have a list of goals, but lack an effective way to get there.

 If you’re the kind of leader…

-- Or if maybe you are happy with your plan and you’re doing well, but you wonder if you could be enjoying even better results, you’ll love this.
+- Who is happy with your plan and you’re doing well, but you wonder if you could be enjoying even better results, you’ll love this.

-- Or perhaps you are the kind of leader who is frustrated that you spend a pot load of money on the offsite facilitator, and it just never gives you the breakthrough strategies that, within weeks, could power-up your trajectory for decades if that sounds like you, keep listening.
+- Who is frustrated that you spend a pot load of money on the off-site facilitator and it just never gives you the breakthrough strategies that, within weeks, could power-up your trajectory for decades.
+If that sounds like you, keep listening.